berserkr/fabric-private-chaincode/samples/demos/cbdc/registry/README.md

-# FPC Go Simple Asset Tutorial
+# FPC Go Simple Registry Tutorial

 *Note - Go Chaincode support is currently under development and should be considered experimental.*

 This tutorial shows how to create, build, install and test a Go Chaincode using the Fabric Private Chaincode (FPC) framework.
 Here we focus on the development of FPC Chaincode in Go.
 There exists a companion [hello world tutorial](../helloworld) illustrating the use of FPC with C++ chaincode.

-This tutorial illustrates a simple use case where a FPC chaincode is used to store assets on the ledger and then retrieve the latest value.
+This tutorial illustrates a simple use case where a FPC chaincode is used to store registrys on the ledger and then retrieve the latest value.
 Here are the steps to accomplish this:

 * Write your Go Chaincode using the FPC Go Library